ValkDB/valk-guard/docs/output-formats.md

   - a human-readable origin hint for synthetic builder-derived SQL
   - a compact query preview

-Synthetic scanner prefixes such as `/* valk-guard:synthetic sqlalchemy-ast */`
+Synthetic scanner prefixes such as `/* valk-guard:synthetic goqu-ast */`,
+`/* valk-guard:synthetic sqlalchemy-ast */`, and
-are stripped automatically from the user-facing message.
+`/* valk-guard:synthetic csharp-efcore */` are stripped automatically from the
+user-facing message.

 Example: